marusasa/serverless-blog/README.md

 - An account with Google Cloud Platform with billing enabled.
 - A project in Google Cloud
-- To enable AI Summary, 'Gemini API' must be enabled within the Google Cloud project.
+- Enable 'Cloud Storage', 'Datastore' and 'Gemini API' within the Google Cloud project.

 # How to deploy